GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

 The **Preloading** panes are very useful for debugging the speculation rules themselves, and finding any syntax errors in the JSON.

 As for the prefetches themselves, the **Network** panel is likely a more familiar place.
-For the prefetch failure example, you can see the 404 for the prefetch in the **Network** panel:
+For the prefetch failure example, you can see the 404 for the prefetch here:

 <figure>
   {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/kHIghY1mr64PNnvowgrR.png", alt="Chrome DevTools Network panel showing a failed prefetch", width="800", height="296" %}